 - 1. Trapping permit, available from District Wildlife Biologist, required on all areas. - 2.
 It is illegal to bait or feed any wildlife on public land at any time. - 3.
-Beech Fork Lake, Bluestone Lake, Bright McCausland Homestead, Burnsville Lake, Green Bottom, Fox Forest, Hillcrest, Little Kanawha River and McClintic WMAs and Calvin Price and Coopers Rock State Forests hunting is permitted only in accordance with special rules established for the area (see pages 6, 13, 18-20, 27, 29 and 31). - WMAs and state forests with camping areas require a permit and fee (see regulations posted at each area). - 5.
+Beech Fork Lake, Bluestone Lake, Bright McCausland Homestead, Burnsville Lake, Green Bottom, Fox Forest, Hillcrest, Little Kanawha River and McClintic WMAs and Calvin Price and Coopers Rock State Forests hunting is permitted only in accordance with special rules established for the area (see pages 6, 13, 18-20, 26, 28 and 31). - 4.
+WMAs and state forests with camping areas require a permit and fee (see regulations posted at each area). - 5.
 Camping is lawful only in designated areas. - 6.
 Use of ATVs and snowmobiles is prohibited.
 All-Terrain Vehicle (ATV) means any motor vehicle designed for off-road use not subject to the vehicle registration requirements of Chapter 17A of the West Virginia Code. - 7.
 Driving a vehicle, ATV, or snowmobile so as to harass or chase wildlife is prohibited. - 8.
 Maximum speed limit for vehicles on WMAs and state forests is 30 miles per hour, unless otherwise posted.
 All traffic signs and directions must be observed. - 9.
 Driving a vehicle in a manner that creates a nuisance to other persons by repetitive or continuous cruising is prohibited. - 10.
 Class Q hunting access is available on some WMAs.
-Contact the District Wildlife Biologist for more information or check online at WVdnr.gov under Disability Services. - 11.
-Only portable tree stands may be used on public lands. - 12.
+Contact the District Wildlife Biologist for more information or check online at WVdnr.gov under Disability Services. - Only portable tree stands may be used on public lands. - 12.
 Target practice only permitted on designated public shooting ranges. - 13.
-Bikes, including e-bikes, are permitted on roads open to public vehicular travel and on roads designated by signage for their use.
+Bikes, including e-bikes, are permitted on roads open to public vehicular travel and on roads designated by signage for their use on WMAs and are permitted on all roads on state forests unless prohibited by signage for their use.